What is the Albaicin of Granada?

 The Albaicín was Ziríes Court monarchs in the XI century and is considered the last Arab stronghold before being expelled completely from Granada.
 Since the Moors left their homes, the rich Christians from the lower part of the city of Granada acquired these buildings to create rich and sumptuous “cármenes”.
 The carmen is a traditional type of housing in the hillside neighborhoods with a closed exterior space, surrounded by walls and lush vegetation, which sometimes had their own gardens.

 Today the Albaicín is a suburb of Granada from where the Alhambra divides.
+It is a beautiful district and the second top tourist attraction in Granada after La Alhambra.
 There are still remains of the Arab wall as well as the different doors such as the Puerta Elvira, the Boards door, linking the walls of the Alhambra and the neighborhood of the citadel and under which the Darro River passed.

 We recommend you go down the path from the Albaicin until you reach Sacromonte.
 These little streets reflect the history of this lovely place and are less crowded than the Albaicin.
 Here, in the inside of these little caves you can find the Zambra Flamenco Show.
 These natural caves carved in stone were home to the gypsies, bohemians and flamenco artists for centuries.